jorgebucaran/hyperapp/README.md

 #### Asynchronous Actions

 Actions used for side effects (writing to databases, sending a request to a server, etc.) don't need to have a return value.
-You may call an action from within another action or callback.
+You may call an action from within another action or callback function.
 Actions which return a Promise, <samp>undefined</samp> or <samp>null</samp> will not trigger redraws or update the state.

 ```js
 const actions = {